 The town became peaceful once again until the First and Second World Wars where Boulogne got the brunt of the damage.
 It was heavily bombed during the Battle of Britain, a battle that took place over the sea and damaged a lot of Dover, Folkestone, Calais, and Boulogne.

-The Notre-Dame Cathedral is the main landmark but do explore every room.
-There are some nice artworks on display and the dome is quite impressive.
-Also, pay a small fee to check out the crypt and see some amazing artwork as well as some spooky tombs.
+Explore every room as there are some nice artworks on display and the dome is quite impressive.
+Also, you can pay a small fee to check out the crypt and the tombs.

 If you are into cycling and want to do some sightseeing at the same time, rent a bike and cycle north along the Côte d’Opale.
 There are beautiful seaside villages along the coast, with some great seafood restaurants, as well as wide golden beaches and a few museums from the World wars.

 Being a maritime town, there is a lot of international influence on food here.
-Apart from seafood, the main meal is Welsh Rarebit (or rabbit) which is served with a savory sauce of melted cheese and various other ingredients.
+Apart from seafood, the main meal is welsh rarebit (similar to a Croque Monsieur) which is served with a savory sauce of melted cheese and various other ingredients.

 How to get to Boulogne-sur-Mer?